Interests

 Killer Acquisitions and Innovation in FinTech

-Research at Harvard Business School.
-Synthetic control regressions to predict innovation throughput pre- and post-merger or acquisition for similar firms.
+Research at Harvard Business School with Profs Victoria Ivashina and Josh Lerner.
+Synthetic control regressions to test the causal effect of M&A on innovation throughput for FinTech firms.

 Real Estate Pricing and Presale Option Risk

-Research at IIM Bangalore.
-Structural models of presale housing markets, quantifying risk premia and how information asymmetry shapes urban real estate.
+Research at IIM Bangalore with Prof Venkatesh Panchapagesan.
+Structural models of presale housing markets, quantifying risk premia, and how information asymmetry shapes urban real estate.